wpeverest/user-registration/readme.txt

 * [LearnDash](https://wpeverest.com/wordpress-plugins/user-registration/learndash/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows users to view their registered learndash courses, course progresses, expiry date on my account section and more.

 * [Invite Codes](https://wpeverest.com/wordpress-plugins/user-registration/invite-codes/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows you to restrict the registration on your site to only users with invite codes.
+Check our [invitation code guide](https://wpeverest.com/blog/user-registration-invitation-code/)

 * [Field Visibility](https://wpeverest.com/wordpress-plugins/user-registration/field-visibility/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows you to hide registration fields on the registration form but show it in the account profile page and vice versa.
 Also, make selective fields read-only on profile page, registration form or both.